Alpine Wrestling festival spotlights brawn, Swiss pride

 The top Schwingen stars count among the nation's most popular athletes, and there is even a calendar of pin-ups.

 The number of spectators in the games' wrestling arena has risen to 52,000, up from 33,000 in 1980, making it Switzerland's biggest sporting event.
-Organisers were expecting visitors to guzzle 210,000 litres of beer and consume 23,000 kilograms of meat.
+Organizers were expecting visitors to guzzle 210,000 liters of beer and consume 23,000 kilograms of meat.

 CORPORATE BACKERS